gyoto/Gyoto/README.md

 ## Copyright information

-Gyoto is Copyright 2011-2019 Thibaut Paumard, Frédéric Vincent, Odele Straub and Frédéric Lamy (To ease reading on non-UTF8 systems, French accents are omitted in file headers).
+Gyoto is Copyright 2011-2024 Thibaut Paumard, Frédéric Vincent, Nicolas Aimar, Odele Straub, Frédéric Lamy and Irene Urso (To ease reading on non-UTF8 systems, French accents are omitted in file headers).

 Gyoto is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free